 Cream soup is a fantastic dish, among the most soothing things you can eat during the winter, and it will instantly soothe and brighten you up.

-Frozen soup has a substantially longer shelf life than chilled soup.
-Soup in the refrigerator should be eaten within 3 to 5 days, while soup in the freezer should be used within 3 months.
+You can freeze cream soup for six months.
+Soup in the refrigerator should be eaten within 3 to 5 days, while soup in the freezer should be used within six months.
 Some soups could be safe to consume after that period, but their taste will suffer.